Battle of Hayes Pond: Battle

 The Lumbee then began firing their guns—mostly into the air—and shouting.
 Some fired at the tires of the Klansmen's cars.
 News photographers then began taking photos of the ensuing commotion.
 Cole quickly retreated into the nearby swamp, leaving his wife, Carolyn, and his three children behind.
 According to Oakley, most of the Klansmen did the same, while Lowery wrote that many of them got in their cars and drove away erratically in an attempt to escape, some crashing into ditches.
 Carolyn got her car stuck in a ditch; Lumbee oral tradition maintains that they had to help her push her car out, while Craven recalled seeing her run away with her three children as several Lumbee men jokingly "pretended" to free her car from the rut.

 Robeson County sheriff's deputies then fired two tear gas grenades in an attempt to disperse the crowd.
 Several minutes later Williams led the highway patrol officers onto the field and restored order.
 McLeod announced over loudspeaker that there was still time to go home and watch Gunsmoke on television.
 He also found Klansmen hiding in the brush and directed them out of the area.
 By 9 p.m., the wind had dissipated the tear gas and the crowd had been cleared.
 The police confiscated two trunkloads of firearms from the Lumbees and Klansmen.
 James Garland Martin, a Klansman who served as Cole's sergeant-at-arms, was found by deputies lying in a ditch and subsequently arrested for public drunkenness and carrying a concealed weapon.
 Cole remained in hiding for two days.
 Four Klansmen received minor gunshot wounds during the affair.
 Three reporters were also injured, as was a Lakota U.S. Army soldier who had traveled from Fort Bragg to witness the events.

-After the shooting stopped, several Lumbee spoke with the press and posed for photographs.
+After the shooting stopped, several Lumbees spoke with the press and posed for photographs.
 Some took the Klan's public address system and their cross.
 Simeon Oxendine, a World War II veteran and the son of Pembroke's mayor, and Charlie Warriax, stole the KKK banner.
 Later that night Lumbees celebrated in Pembroke, driving in a motorcade and marching through the streets before gathering in front of the police station in Pembroke to hang and burn an effigy of Cole.
 Oxendine and Warriax drove to the city of Charlotte with the KKK banner and entered the offices of The Charlotte Observer shortly after midnight.
 They gave an interview with the reporter on duty and posed with the banner in the photography studio.
 One picture from the shoot of Oxendine and Warriax wrapped in the banner was sent to other newspapers over the Associated Press wire and published a week later on a full page spread in Life.